igvteam/igv-webapp/README.md

     * https://www.googleapis.com/auth/userinfo.profile
     * https://www.googleapis.com/auth/drive.readonly'

-* urlShortener - an object or function defining a URL shortener to shorten links created by the **Share** button.
-The value of this property can be replaced with a function, taking a single argument (the long URL) and returning the shortened url, or an Object.
+* `urlShortener` - An object or function defining a URL shortener to shorten links created by the **Share** button.
+The value of this property can be replaced with a function, taking a single argument (the long URL) and returning the shortened URL, or an Object.

 ### Default configuration